 Renovation began on October 27, 2003.
 Demolition of the interior and excavation were done so the addition foundation could be poured.
 While such old buildings seem to reveal surprises as we uncovered more of its skeleton, a pleasant surprise was the uncovering of the old wood ceiling in the north downstairs.
 This ceiling displays old paint in rather good condition with primitive stenciling on it and can be viewed at the library.

 After a myriad of renovation set-backs, the move into the building was made in December, 2009 with the work of many volunteers and staff.
 The Lions Club, Argos Volunteer Firemen as well as many local patrons, friends, and staff (past and present) helped move the materials and furniture.
 The library opened for it’s first day of business at 142 N Michigan Street on January 05, 2010.

-Argos Public Library strives to be the chosen destination for patrons to obtain quality, up-to-date materials, information, and services, in order to fulfill the educational, informational, cultural, and recreational needs of the entire community in an atmosphere that is welcoming, respectful and businesslike.
-The purpose of the library is to serve our patrons with an outstanding collection of materials in a variety of formats.
-The library will provide and actively promote easy access to all resources for all patrons and offer guidance and encouragement in their use so they may improve the quality of their lives.
+Argos Public Library strives to be the chosen destination for patrons to obtain diverse and quality services, information, and materials, in order to fulfill the educational, informational, cultural, and recreational needs of the community in an atmosphere that is welcoming, respectful, and businesslike.

 We love our customers, so feel free to visit during normal business hours.

 142 North Michigan Street, Argos, Indiana 46501, United States